 To learn more about the topics discussed in this article, take advantage of the following select resources offered by the American Counseling Association:

 Counseling Today (ct.counseling.org)

-Laurie Meyers is the senior writer for Counseling Today.
+Bethany Bray is a senior writer and social media coordinator for Counseling Today.
 Contact her at firstname.lastname@example.org.

 Opinions expressed and statements made in articles appearing on CT Online should not be assumed to represent the opinions of the editors or policies of the American Counseling Association.